Distances are calculated in a straight line and may not reflect actual travel distance.

 The house holds a prominent position within the village, being one of the most recognisable in the locality.
 To the front, wrought iron railings enclose a formal garden with a gate opening on to a stone path to the front door.
 To the side is a pair of tall wrought iron gates, opening on to a cobbled parking and turning area, which in turn leads to the garaging.
 A former coach house has been converted to provide covered parking with a mezzanine area above for storage and a workshop attached to the side.
 Immediately to the rear of the house is a small courtyard area with a high stone wall adjoining the churchyard.
 The gardens are enclosed within a charming wall and have deep, well-stocked herbaceous borders containing a wonderful selection of colourful perennials and shrubs.
 The large, level lawn is peppered with majestic trees including an ancient yew, whilst there is a conservatory by Amdega with power and light connected and a brick and stone terrace with pergola over for outdoor entertaining.

-Elegant reception rooms with fine family living space
+Elegant reception areas with fine family living rooms

 Substantial accommodation arranged over three floors plus cellars

-Slightly elevated central position alongside the local church.
+Slightly elevated central position within a historic village.

 Contact branch for relevant Energy Performance Certificate